Andromander/Gaia-Dimension/CONTRIBUTING.md

 ### Naming conventions
 `.json` language files should be formatted as `xx_xx.json`, as it is the current and recommended format.
 (Example: `en_us.json`)

+# Testing
+Testing the mod is essential to making sure that the mod is functional outside of the test environment.
+There aren't as many major guidelines to follow, but if you come across a bug, try to use the issue templates provided.
+Suggestions are best directed to [Gaia Dimension's Discord](https://discord.gg/g7BBHB6).

 ## Other Assets Not Yet Covered By This Document

 ### It needs to work
 You can submit a PR that's got a solution to a problem or a new feature, but it needs to build.
 This can be checked by submitting the PR's and looking at the mergability.
 This repo uses [Travis-CI](https://travis-ci.org/), so builds are often checked.
 That being said, it also needs to be functional in-game.
 You could submit a PR based on the grounds that it works, but thorough testing is required to make sure that it doesn't break any other feature.

-## It Needs to Fit With the Mod's Theme
+### It Needs to Fit With the Mod's Theme

 It has to fit with the scope of the mod and its theme.

-# Testing
-Testing the mod is essential to making sure that the mod is functional outside of the test environment.
-There aren't as many major guidelines to follow, but if you come across a bug, try to use the issue templates provided.
-Suggestions are best directed to [Gaia Dimension's Discord](https://discord.gg/g7BBHB6).